About the Ibero-American Action League

 President & CEO

-Angelica has her M.S. in Health Administration from Roberts Wesleyan College and her B.S. in Community and Human Services from Empire State College.
-She is active with several community organizations including the CFC/Hillside Behavioral Health Collaborative and the board of the Father Laurence Tracy Advocacy Center.
-Angela has also been very active as a community organizer in the Northeast part of the city of Rochester.
-In her spare time, she enjoys spending quality time with her family and friends as well as riding motorcycles.
+Angie has a Master of Science in Health Administration from Roberts Wesleyan College and a Bachelor of Science in Community and Human Services from Empire State College.
+She has been a Credentialed Alcoholism and Substance Counselor since 2003 and became a certified Lean Six Sigma Black Belt in 2014.
+She is active with several community organizations and sits on the board of directors for Eugenio Maria de Hostos Charter School, Center for Governmental Research, University of Rochester Medical Center, RochesterWorks!, and a few leading organizations.
+Angie is a very active grassroots Latino community organizer in the Northeast part of the city of Rochester and participates in various advisory groups throughout the community.
+In her spare time, she enjoys spending quality time with her family and friends as well as riding motorcycles with her motorcycle club.

 Erika Inez Green